-Glacier Hiking, Snowmobiling, Visiting an Ice Cave, The Blue Lagoon, Chase the Northern Lights (book early, these tours sell out fast!)
-Hire a car & drive the Golden Circle – the roads are well maintained on the 300km loop throughout the year, but there are tours running if you don’t want to get behind the wheel yourself.
+Glacier Hiking, Snowmobiling, Visit one of the Ice Caves, The Blue Lagoon, Chase the Northern Lights (book early, these tours sell out fast!)
+Hire a car & self drive the Golden Circle – the roads are well maintained on the 300km loop throughout the year, but there are tours running if you don’t want to get behind the wheel yourself.

 FESTIVALS & EVENTS IN ICELAND WINTER: Celebrate the winter world and the end of a long period of Iceland winter at the Winter Lights Festival.

 Average Low: -3ºC/27ºF

 Average High: 2ºC/35ºF